jonnonz1/nz-statute-book/acts/public/2013/telecommunications-interception-capability-and-security-act-2013.md

 (2) If this section applies, the network operator is not under any duty to ensure the interception capability conforms to any changes to, or replacement of, the standard, specification, or requirement so long as the network operator ensures that the interception capability continues to conform to the earlier standard, specification, or requirement.

 ### 44 Formatting before commencement of this Act
-A public telecommunications network or a telecommunications service that immediately before the commencement of this Act complied with section 8(1)﻿(c) of the Telecommunications (Interception Capability) Act 2004 by obtaining the call associated data and the content of telecommunications in a format that was able to be used by a surveillance agency—
+(1) A public telecommunications network or a telecommunications service that immediately before the commencement of this Act complied with section 8(1)﻿(c) of the Telecommunications (Interception Capability) Act 2004 by obtaining the call associated data and the content of telecommunications in a format that was able to be used by a surveillance agency—
   (a) is not subject to section 10(5)﻿(a) or 24(7)﻿(a) of this Act; and (b) may continue to use the format that it used immediately before the commencement of this Act for the purpose of section 10(1)﻿(c) or 24(3)﻿(b)﻿(iii) of this Act.
+(2) In this section, call associated data has the meaning given in section 3(1), as in force immediately before the commencement of section 49(1) of the Budapest Convention and Related Matters Legislation Amendment Act 2025.

 ### Subpart 7 — Provisions that apply when classified security information used in decisions